iforce2d/weenyPRU/firmware/README.md

 # weenyPRU firmware

 This firmware targets a STM32F103C8T6 (72MHz clock, 64kb flash, 20kb RAM).
-It will probably also work on other F1 chips with equal or greater flash and RAM spec.
+It will probably also work on other F1 chips with equal or greater spec.

 The project was created with STM32CubeIDE so it should be importable with that IDE.
 If this does not work, let me know if there are any missing files I need to add.